Abdox86/BareMetal_STM32F10xx/README.md

 # BareMetal_STM32F10xx
-Starter BareMetal silution for STM32F10xx , any other Cortex-M3 devices should be suitable (please read the device related documentations before using this silution).
+Starter BareMetal solution for STM32F10xx , any other Cortex-M3 devices should be suitable (please read the device related documentations before using this solution).

   Well to start we need to know some simple concepts :
   - 1st the process here is to build everything from scrach , for both Assembly & C programs .